python/cpython/Doc/c-api/structures.rst

    +------------------+-------------+-------------------------------+

 The :attr:`ml_meth` is a C function pointer.
-The functions may be of different types, but they always return :ctype:`PyObject\*`.
-If the function is not of the :ctype:`PyCFunction`, the compiler will require a cast in the method table.
+The functions may be of different types, but they always return :c:type:`PyObject\*`.
+If the function is not of the :c:type:`PyCFunction`, the compiler will require a cast in the method table.
-Even though :ctype:`PyCFunction` defines the first parameter as :ctype:`PyObject\*`, it is common that the method implementation uses a the specific C type of the *self* object.
+Even though :c:type:`PyCFunction` defines the first parameter as :c:type:`PyObject\*`, it is common that the method implementation uses a the specific C type of the *self* object.

 The :attr:`ml_flags` field is a bitfield which can include the following flags.